Introduction to Ostara

 More on Ostara Associations

 Today, Ostara celebrations often include feasting, decorating eggs, spending time in nature, and performing rituals that honor renewal and abundance.
+German immigrants brought Easter traditions to America, including folklore about the Easter Bunny, which has roots in Ostara celebrations.
 Many choose to plant gardens, spend time in nature, or create altars adorned with flowers, crystals, and symbols of fertility.
 Whether practiced as a spiritual observance or simply as a way to embrace the changing season, Ostara offers an opportunity to reconnect with nature, find balance, and welcome the transformative power of spring.

 More on Ostara Celebrations